roff(7) — Linux manual page

 postprocessor for viewing, printing, or further handling.

-of the others; some are purely descriptive, as with tbl(1) and
+the others; some are purely descriptive, as with tbl(1) and roff

-roff output, and some permit the definition of macros, as with
+output, and some permit the definition of macros, as with eqn(1)

-eqn(1) and roff input.
-Most roff input files employ the macros
+and roff input.
+Most roff input employs the macros of a document

 Preprocessors